 You will need to address these overlaps that need to be merged before you will be able to promote the issue that is ready to go.
 The files requiring intervention are highlighted in yellow.
-Once you have addressed the problems, the Promote button is enabled.
-Click the Promote button to process the issue which requires no intervention (in this case, 52).
+Once you have addressed the

 This leaves the issues that require merging.
 Select them and click the Merge button.
 If you are merging to a dynamic stream, AccuRev prompts you to specify a workspace in which to complete the patch operation: